IAI Harop: Combat history

 Harop is most widely recognized for its combat effectiveness in Azerbaijan in the Nagorno-Karabakh conflict in April 2016.
 IAI Harop loitering munition was used with success to take out military threats in extremely difficult operating conditions, including freezing temperatures, shallow and steep dives, and GPS jammed zones.
 In 2020, Hikmet Hajiyev, an advisor to Azerbaijani President Ilham Aliyev, praised the effectiveness of the Harop in the 2020 Nagorno-Karabakh conflict.

 In addition to Nagorno-Karabakh, the Harop was also credited for destroying a Syrian Air Defence SA-22 Greyhound on 10 May 2018.

 On 9 December 2024, Harop was used in an attack on Syrian Armed Forces within Syria.

 2025 India–Pakistan conflict

-During the May-Conflict between India and Pakistan, India used multiple Israeli-origin drones, including Harop, to target military installations at Pakistani cities including Karachi, Lahore, and Rawalpindi.
-Pakistan claimed to have destroyed most of drones.
+During the May 2025 conflict between India and Pakistan, India used multiple Israeli-origin drones, including Harop, to target military installations at Pakistani cities including Karachi, Lahore, and Rawalpindi.
+Pakistan claimed to have destroyed most of the drones.